-I have written seven published cookbooks, most recently The French Cook – Soups & Stews (Gibbs Smith, Sept.
-2014).
+I have written nine published cookbooks, most recently The New Charleston Chef’s Table Cookbook (Globe Pequot Press, May, 25, 2018).
 In this, as in all my books, the emphasis is on beautiful Charleston and her wonderful history, products, and talented chefs.
 They tell their stories in each of the 80 restaurants and chefs profiled in this beautiful new book.
 Most of my own recipes in my other cookbooks, utilize the classical technique explained in simple, easy to apply ways, boosted by the use of seasonal and fresh produce.
 Clean technique paired with simple, fresh flavor platforms is my constant mantra.
-Look for it in future cookbooks, as well as generous doses of humor, wit and a bit of frisky in my upcoming culinary romance novel series (currently in proposal stage).
+Look for it in future cookbooks, as well as generous doses of humor, wit and a bit of frisky in my upcoming culinary romance novel series.

 At Home in Charleston

 I appreciate all of my blessings and the places, people and things I love.
 I love Charleston, I love cooking, I love writing, I love walking and swimming.
 I love my friends and family, and I dearly love my pets, Rocky Rocken Roll (a chocolate cocker spaniel), Mr. Purrfect (my city cat), and Sid (my country cat).

 A perfect day begins with a long walk around beautiful Charleston with the dog and a long purr with the cat.
 Next, I’d spend an afternoon working in the kitchen to create a beautiful meal to share with a few close friends.
 This would be followed by a few hours reading a really good book, a little nap and a brisk walk..
 The topper would be dinner out at one of my favorite or new Charleston restaurants, to write about the following day.